axibase/atsd/administration/ssl-lets-encrypt.md

   -w /var/www/certbot -d atsd.example.org
 ```

-The following message is displayed if the request was successfully processed.
+The following message is displayed if the request is successfully processed.

 ```txt
 - Congratulations!
 Your certificate and chain have been saved at: